How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Numerical Experiments

+We reiterate that our goal is to quantify the uncertainty induced by human-LLM discrepancy.
+Our method does not aim to improve an LLM's simulation fidelity.
+Instead, it uses confidence intervals to gauge this discrepancy.
+Thus, wide confidence intervals should be interpreted as evidence of low simulation fidelity among the tested LLMs, rather a failure of uncertainty quantification.

-As is discussed in \myCref{sec-interpretations}, the hidden population size $\kappa$ reflects the size of the human population that the LLM can represent.
-A larger $\kappa$ indicates that the LLM captures more information about the human population.
-Our findings on the estimated $\widehat{\kappa}$ are consistent with the interval half-width results.
-On the OpinionQA dataset, GPT-4o has the largest estimated $\widehat{\kappa}$ which is around $58$, followed by DeepSeek-V3 and GPT-3.5 Turbo.
-Thus, in simulating opinions to social problems, GPT-4o is capable of mimicking up to $58$ people from the general U.S.~population.
-On the EEDI dataset, the estimated $\kappa$'s of all LLMs are uniformly smaller than those on the OpinionQA dataset.
-DeepSeek-V3 has the largest estimated $\widehat{\kappa}$ of around $22$, followed by GPT-4o and Claude 3.5 Haiku.
-Moreover, all the LLMs have lower estimated $\kappa$'s than the random baseline.
-These observations show that the LLMs have significantly lower simulation fidelity for middle-school mathematics questions than for social opinions.
+\paragraph{Estimated hidden population size $\widehat{\kappa} = \widehat{k}/C$.} In \myCref{fig-kappa-simple}, we report $\widehat{\kappa} = \widehat{k}/C$ for various LLMs on the OpinionQA and EEDI datasets, for $\alpha=0.05$; in \myCref{sec-ablation-C} we examine the sensitivity of $\widehat{k}/C$ to the dilation factor $C$, where the estimates are shown to be stable.
+As discussed in \myCref{sec-interpretations}, the hidden population size $\kappa$ reflects the effective number of human respondents represented by the LLM.
+A larger $\widehat{\kappa}$ indicates that the LLM captures more information about the human population and therefore has higher simulation fidelity.
+On the OpinionQA dataset (\myCref{fig-kappa-simple-opinionQA}), GPT-4o has the largest estimated $\widehat{\kappa}$ of around $58$, followed by DeepSeek-V3 and GPT-3.5 Turbo.
+On the EEDI dataset (\myCref{fig-kappa-simple-EEDI}), the estimated $\widehat{\kappa}$ values are uniformly smaller, around or below $20$.
+These small effective sample sizes indicate limited simulation fidelity for middle-school mathematics questions.
+Comparing across the two datasets shows that the tested LLMs have substantially lower simulation fidelity for middle-school mathematics questions than for social opinions.

 Our experiment results highlight a pitfall of using LLM-generated data.
 The ease of LLM simulation makes it tempting to generate a large number of responses.
-However, our results show that the tested LLMs have limited simulation fidelity.
-Moreover, this simulation fidelity is highly heterogeneous across both LLMs and domains.
-Consequently, there is a real risk in na\"{i}vely generating too many synthetic samples and being overly confident in the results.
-Our framework provides a disciplined approach for selecting an appropriate simulation sample size based on the LLM's fidelity.
+However, increasing the number of synthetic responses reduces only the simulation noise and does not eliminate human-LLM misalignment.
+Our results show that the tested LLMs have limited simulation fidelity, and that the fidelity is highly heterogeneous across both LLMs and domains.
+Consequently, na\"{i}vely generating too many synthetic samples can lead to overconfident and biased inference.
+Our framework provides a disciplined approach for quantifying this uncertainty and adaptively selecting an appropriate simulation sample size based on the LLM's fidelity.